 Freshest Numbers For Raleigh Show New Home Closings and Prices Increase

-Closings of new homes in the Raleigh, NC market jumped year-over-year in January, and there were hints that the market may be gaining momentum as the percentage gain proved better than December 2013.
-There was a 16.0% hike in new home closings from a year earlier.
-This was after the housing market saw a 9.4% climb year-over-year in December.
+In the Raleigh, NC market, new home closings grew year-over-year in April, but as the percentage increased less than March 2014, the market seemed to show signs of leveling.
+There was a 14.2% rise in new home closings from a year earlier.
+This was after the housing market saw a 19.3% rise year-over-year in March.

-As a percentage of overall housing closings, new home closings accounted for 26.6%.
-This is an increase on a percentage basis, as new home closings were 23.1% of total closings a year ago.
-After increasing in December from a year earlier, closings of new and existing homes remained level in January.
+As a percentage of overall housing closings, new home closings made up 22.9%.
+This is a rise from 18.6% of closings a year earlier.
+Following a year-over-year increase in March, closings of new and existing homes slid year-over-year in April.

 Pricing and Mortgage Trends

-The average price of new homes jumped year-over-year 9.1% in January to $306,338 per unit.
-This boost is smaller than the 11.6% gain in December year-over-year.
+For newly sold homes, the average price jumped 10.3% year-over-year in April to $326,843 per unit.
+This surge is better than the 7.6% boost in March year-over-year.

-There was a boost year-over-year in the average mortgage size on new homes along with new home prices.
-In January 2014, the average mortgage size was $259,011, up 8.1% from a year earlier.
-In December 2013, average mortgage size increased 8.5% from a year earlier.
+The average mortgage size on newly sold homes jumped year-over-year along with the average price of new homes.
+In April 2014, the average mortgage size was $267,687, a 7.3% surge from a year earlier.
+In March 2014, average mortgage size climbed 7.3% from a year earlier.